zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 	__regid__ = 'visibility-facet'
 	rtype = 'visibility'

-Now if I search some pictures on my site, I get the following facets available:
+Now if I search for some pictures on my site, I get the following facets available:

 .. image:: ../../images/tutos-photowebsite_facets.png

 ..
 Note:

   Facets which have no choice to propose (i.e. one or less elements of vocabulary) are not displayed.
-That's may be why you don't see yours.
+This may be why you don't see yours.

 Conclusion
 ~~~~~~~~~~

 We started to see the power behind the infrastructure provided by the
-framework.
-Both on the pure ui (CSS, javascript) stuff as on the python side
+framework, both on the pure ui (CSS, Javascript) side and on the Python side
 (high level generic classes for components, including boxes and facets).
 We now
-have, by a few lines of code, a full-featured web site with a personnalized look.
+have, with a few lines of code, a full-featured web site with a personalized look.

-Of course we'll probably want more as the time goes, but we can now start
+Of course we'll probably want more as time goes, but we can now
 concentrate on making good pictures, publishing albums and sharing them with
 friends...